westadamd/FsSelenium/README.md

 2 - Add project
 3 - Search the project that is created for step 2

+Reports will be generated and placed in the results directory.
+One example is located in this directory.

 Prerequirements:
 pip must be installed on the system to install the required packages https://pip.pypa.io/en/stable/installing/